-Communication skills are sought-after areas in many fields, including; Law, Education, Marketing and public relations, Management and leadership, Politics, Nonprofit sector, Law enforcement and emergency services, Healthcare, Business, Tech sector and Media and journalism
+Communication skills are sought-after areas in many fields, including: law, education, marketing and public relations, management and leadership, politics, nonprofit sector, law enforcement and emergency services, healthcare, business, tech sector and media and journalism.

 Chemeketa's communication curriculum offers a range of foundational courses in communication.
 Many of these courses can be used to fulfill the requirements of the Associate of Art/ Oregon Transfer (AAOT) degree and the Associate of Science/ Oregon Transfer (ASOT) degrees in Business and Computer Science.
-See pages 58, 60, and 62 for a complete listing.
+See page 56, page 58, and page 60 for a complete listing.

-Oregon State colleges and universities offering Bachelor of Arts and/or Bachelor of Science degrees in Communication are Eastern Oregon University, Oregon State University, Portland State University, Southern Oregon University, University of Oregon, and Western Oregon University.
-Other Oregon colleges that offer Communication Bachelor's degrees include George Fox University, Linfield College, Willamette University, Lewis & Clark College, Warner Pacific University, and Oregon Tech.
+Oregon state colleges and universities offering Bachelor of Arts and/or Bachelor of Science degrees in Communication are Eastern Oregon University, Oregon State University, Portland State University, Southern Oregon University, University of Oregon, and Western Oregon University.
+Other

+Oregon colleges that offer Communication Bachelor's degrees include George Fox University, Linfield College, Willamette University, Lewis & Clark College, Warner Pacific University, and Oregon Tech.

 As a student, you are responsible for learning the departmental requirements of the school to which you plan to transfer.
-Consult with Chemeketa's Advising and First Year Programs staff or a Chemeketa Communication faculty advisor.
-Also, you should make early contact with an advisor at the institution to which you plan to transfer to learn of any possible changes in an academic area.
+Consult with Chemeketa's Advising and First Year Programs staff.
+You should also make early contact with an advisor at the institution to which you plan to transfer to learn of any possible changes in the academic area.